Vicente118/ft_malloc/README.md

 - Introspection utilities:
   - show_alloc_mem and show_alloc_mem_ex to print allocator state.
   - print_memory_hex for hex dumps of memory regions.
-- Clear in-repo diagrams and a compact codebase to facilitate learning.

 ---

 ## Project Structure